imkaywu/MVSKit/README.md

 The implementation of the PatchMatch MVS in the scene space.

-Traditionally, PM-based method need to traverse all the pixels in each viewpoint several iterations.
-We instead came up with a way to traverse the 3D point, which significantly improve the speed of the algorithm without losing accuracy.
+Traditionally, PatchMatch based method needs to traverse all the pixels all the viewpoints several iterations.
+We instead came up with a way to traverse the 3D points, which significantly improves the speed of the algorithm without losing accuracy.